AnkitaMalik22/AnkitaMalik22/README.md

 # 💫 About Me:

-I'm a Final Year CSE Student & An aspiring MERN STACK devloper.
+I'm a Final Year CSE Student & An aspiring MERN STACK developer.

 ## 🌐 Socials: